Elderly Related Car Accidents

 If a senior citizen does cause an accident, he or she would be held to the same standard of care as any other person operating a motor vehicle.
 This means that a victim would try to establish that the elderly individual breached the duty of reasonable care that all drivers owe to others on the road.
 Any type of careless action can constitute a breach, such as distracted driving, failing to yield at an intersection, or swerving dangerously among lanes.
 It also would be critical for your attorney to show that the elderly related car accident would not have happened if the driver had acted with the appropriate level of care.

 In some cases, if an accident victim is elderly, he or she may suffer more serious injuries as a result of an accident.
 California recognizes the "eggshell plaintiff rule,” which means that an accident can affect different people differently.
 A defendant is held responsible for injuries sustained by the plaintiff even if he or she suffered a more serious injury due to age than the average person would sustain.
 The defendant, in other words, takes a plaintiff as he or she finds him, including an elevated susceptibility to certain injuries.

 Forms of compensation that may be available to a car accident victim include both objective and subjective types of costs and losses.
 They may range from economic damages like medical bills and lost wages to non-economic damages like pain and suffering.Enlist a Los Angeles Lawyer When Seeking Compensation for Your Injuries

-At Sharifi Firm, our experienced motor vehicle collision attorneys represent individuals in Los Angeles and elsewhere in Southern California who are pursuing compensation from those who have harmed them.
+At Sharifi Firm, our experienced motor vehicle collision attorneys represent individuals in Los Angeles and elsewhere in Southern California who are pursuing compensation following elderly related car accidents.
 Many of our clients have come from Riverside, Temecula, San Bernardino, and Rancho Cucamonga, among other cities.
-Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.
+Contact us at (866) 422-7222 or via our online form for a free, no-obligation consultation.